ManuelL4z0/dermaBCC/README.md

 Files:
 -entrenamientos_3_entradaTriple_RA: a file for simple training
 -genera_arquitectura: a function to generate various architectures to be called from a loop
--bucle_entrenamientos: fichero con el funcionamiento general del bucle de entrenamientos
+-bucle_entrenamientos: functions to generate a training loop to search and optimize the architecture

--curva_ROC_funcion: funciones de las curvas ROC y otras métricas
+-curva_ROC_funcion: ROC and AUC functions
--recalcula_resultados_bucle: se recalculan los resultados del bucle con umbrales variables
+-recalcula_resultados_bucle: to recalculate with variable thresholds the loop results
--representacion_final_bucle: búsqueda de mejores resultados del bucle de la arquitectura
+-representacion_final_bucle: representation and filtering of best results within the loop training
--genera_resultados_finales: clasificación final BCC/NOBCC
+-genera_resultados_finales: final classification BCC/NOBCC

--confusion_matrix_custom: Funciones relacionadas con la matriz de confusión
+-confusion_matrix_custom: functions related to confusion matrix matters
--genera_colores_y_centros: Clustering de colores
+-genera_colores_y_centros: color clustering
--convierte_imagenes: Conversión de imágenes a espacios de color
+-convierte_imagenes: color space image conversion
--glcm_2: uso de las matrices de coocurrencia
+-glcm_2: functions for glcm performing
--funciones_procesado: funciones básucas para el clustering y otros -aumento de datos: para realizar data augmentation
+-funciones_procesado: basic and general purpouse functions -aumento de datos: data augmentation functions

--agregaLoteImagenesalOrden:
+-agregaLoteImagenesalOrden: adds and indexes a batch of images to the database
--ordenaImagenes:  este script y el anterior son para la gestión de la base de datos
+-ordenaImagenes:  a similar script to the previous, used to database management